-- 1.1 PART 1 GENERAL - A. Related Documents - 1.
+1.1 PART 1 - GENERAL

+- A. Related Documents - 1.
 Drawings and general provisions of Contract, including General Conditions, Supplemental Conditions and other Division 1 Specification Sections, apply to this Section. - B. Project Description - 1.
+Replace degraded water and electrical lines to horse waterers and improve the submerged electrical at the well pressure tank for increased protection and safety of the operators.

-A single level, 833 Square Feet Addition to existing Huffman Building including relocation of existing utilities, new concrete, steel and brick building. - C. Site Information - 1.
-Scope of work includes, but is not necessarily limited to, the building addition and a new sidewalk connection to a new exterior door. - D. Contracts - 1.
+C. Site Information

+- 1. Scope of work includes, but is not necessarily limited to, relocation of pressure tank and controls, demolition of existing waterers, construction of new pressure tank room, and installation of three new waterers. - D. Contracts - 1.
 Contracts shall be under one General Contract and shall include, but not be limited to, all labor, materials, and supervision necessary to furnish and install the Work. - E. Work Sequence - 1.
-The work will be conducted in one phase to provide the least possible interference to the activities of the Owner's personnel and activities. - 2.
-The Contractor will have access to the Huffman Building from the date of receipt of the contract and receipt of key-see MSU Key Request Form. - F. Contractor Use of Premises - 1.
+The work will be conducted in one (1) phase to provide the least possible interference to the activities of the Owner's personnel and activities. - 2.
+The Contractor will have access to the facility from the date of receipt of the Notice to Proceed.
+The contractor shall schedule their work to minimize the out of service time of the existing water system.
+A maximum of two 8-hour periods will be allowed for the system to be out of service. - 3.
+The construction window is May 15, 2019 to July 15, 2019.
+Once the Contractor commences work, the work shall be substantially completed within four (4) weeks. - F. Contractor Use of Premises - 1.
 Work on this contract is expected to be done during regular working hours Monday through Friday.
 Any variation from this will require prior approval of the Consultant and Owner. - 2.
 All work must be coordinated with MSU at all times and MSU must be informed about any work impacting campus operations 72 hours or 3 working days in advance of work being conducted and shall require MSU approval. - 3.
 General: Limit use of the premises to construction activities in areas indicated; allow for Owner/MSU occupancy and use by the public.
 Confine operations to areas within contract limits indicated.
 Portions of the site beyond areas in which construction operations are indicated are not to be disturbed. - 4.
 Contractor shall conduct all his work in such a manner as to minimize the inconvenience and disruption of MSU's daily schedule. - 5.
 Confine operations at the site to the areas permitted under the Contract.
 Portions of the site beyond areas on which work is indicated are not to be disturbed.
-Conform to site rules and regulations affecting the work while engaged in project construction. - 6.
-Do not unreasonably encumber the site with materials or equipment.
+Conform to site rules and regulations affecting the work while engaged in project construction.

+- 6. Do not unreasonably encumber the site with materials or equipment.
 Confine stockpiling of materials to the areas designated on the drawings.
 If additional storage is necessary, obtain and pay for such storage off-site. - 7.
-Contractor shall establish a staging area for storage of materials and equipment.

-- 8. The Contractor is to coordinate with MSU for the location of the job site trailer office. - 9.
+Contractor shall establish a staging area for storage of materials and equipment. - 8.
+The Contractor is to coordinate with MSU for the location of the job site trailer office. - 9.
 Keep driveways and entrances serving the premises clear and available to MSU and MSU's employees, staff and visitors at all times, unless otherwise agreed by MSU.
 Do not use these areas for parking or storage of materials.
-Schedule deliveries to minimize space and time requirements for storage of materials and equipment on site.

-G. Parking and Site Access (See also Supplemental Conditions of the Contract for Construction.)
+Schedule deliveries to minimize space and time requirements for storage of materials and equipment on site. - G. Parking and Site Access (See also Supplemental Conditions of the Contract for Construction.)